RoelantD/Workshop-Back-To-The-Future/part-2/2-5-add-openapi.md

 Now we're going to enhance our agent with the ability to call external APIs using OpenAPI specifications.
 This powerful feature allows our agent to interact with real-world services, making it more practical and capable of performing actual business operations.

 In this step, we'll add an OpenAPI tool that enables our agent to:
+- Update instructions.txt with your own random user GUID and name
 - Retrieve current betting opportunities
 - Place bets on football matches